vorpalnet/blade/services/irouter/README.md

 | unset | unset | Forward (pass-through) — base class proxies to the INVITE's original Request-URI | Pipeline-enrichment-only flows; the routing decision adds headers but doesn't change the destination |
 | any | **set** | Direct response — `request.createResponse(statusCode, reasonPhrase)`, then `headers` and `conditionalHeaders` are applied to that response | Rejections (`new Route(403, "Forbidden")`), redirects (`new Route(302, "Moved Temporarily").addHeader("Contact", "sip:…")`), success responses (`new Route(200, "OK")`) |

-The direct-response shape is how a service like SecureLogix expresses "I'm a redirect server, not a proxy" entirely in config — set `statusCode: 302` plus a `Contact` header, and the framework's `sendStatus` path does the rest.
+The direct-response shape is how a redirect server, rather than a proxy, is expressed entirely in config — set `statusCode: 302` plus a `Contact` header, and the framework's `sendStatus` path does the rest.
 No subclass override required.

 ### Conditional headers